surpher/PactSwift/README.md

 ## Objective-C support

 PactSwift can be used in your Objective-C project with a couple of limitations, e.g. initializers with multiple optional arguments are limited to only one or two available initializers.
-See Demo projects repository for examples of Pact tests written in Objective-C.
+See [Demo projects repository][demo-projects] for more examples.

 ## Demo projects

 [![PactSwift demo projects](https://github.com/surpher/pact-swift-examples/actions/workflows/test_projects.yml/badge.svg)][pact-swift-examples-workflow]

-See [pact-swift-examples][demo-projects] repo.
+More in [pact-swift-examples][demo-projects] repo.

 ## Contributing